Highbury is the Moor Green home that Joseph Chamberlain had built.

 It was to this dirty and grimy industrial place of

-from North London in 1854 as an eighteen year old.
-He
+London in 1854 as an eighteen year old.
+First he helped

-first helped take forward a successful screw making
+take forward a successful screw making business.
+He then

-business.
-He then used those business skills to move into
+used those business skills to move into local politics, and

 Chamberlain’s Early Life